NYS legislature to vote on gun legislation - NewsBreak

 NYS legislature to vote on gun legislation

 ALBANY, N.Y.
-(NEWS10)–On Tuesday, 10 gun bills were introduced in the New York State Legislature.
-Among them, legislation to require a permit to buy a semi-automatic rifle, that would raise the age from 18 to 21 to buy that kind of weapon.
+(NEWS10) — On Tuesday, 10 gun bills were introduced in the New York State Legislature.
+Among them, legislation to require a permit to buy a semi-automatic riffle that would raise the age from 18 to 21 to buy that kind of weapon.

-“It was Republicans who passed and signed into law $1 billion of funding to go toward training guidance councilors in schools to harden our school districts,” said Stefanik.
-“We need to increase school resources officers and make sure we are working with our county sheriffs to protect our schools and our most vulnerable.
+“It was Republicans who passed and signed into law $1 billion of funding to go toward training guidance counselors in schools to harden our school districts,” said Stefanik.
+“We need to increase school resource officers and make sure we are working with our county sheriffs to protect our schools and our most vulnerable.
 I do not support gun control.
 I stand for the constitutional rights of law abiding citizens.
-But there is work that we need to do and that is increasing mental health funding and increasing those resources for school resource officers.”
+But there is work that we need to do, and that is increasing mental health funding and increasing those resources for school resource officers.”

 When it comes to the state gun legislation that was recently introduced, a vote is expected to be held on Thursday, the last day of session.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.